openmrs/openmrs-owa-labworkflow/README.md

 6. Update the version number in package.json, pom.xml, and app/manifest.webapp, by incrementing to the next version number and adding a "-SNAPSHOT" suffix
 7. Commit and push to master, and confirm that the next SNAPSHOT builds successfully

-A *key thing to note* is that when releasing, Travis CI will build the  project using the version of react-components specified in the package.json, *while the PIH staging build* always uses the latest head of react-components when building and deploying lab workflow.
+A *key thing to note* is that when releasing, the CI job will build the  project using the version of react-components specified in the package.json, *while the PIH staging build* always uses the latest head of react-components when building and deploying lab workflow.
 Therefore, if changes have been made to react-components since the last lab workflow release, you will likely want to release react-components (see react-components README for